Airflow has a simple plugin manager built-in that can integrate external

 plugins folder get imported,

-and hooks, operators, macros, executors and web views
+and hooks, operators, sensors, macros, executors and web views

 get integrated to Airflow’s main collections and become available for use.